 With generous brushstrokes and vibrant colours, artist Emma Blyth has been painting the stunning Kimberley landscape for more than 20 years.
 At the Black Stump Gallery, Blyth’s works are exhibited along with those of other local artists for whom the striking environment of Western Australia and a deep connection to the land serve as inspiration.

 With its cheerful red doors and ample outdoor seating, Dragonfly Cafe (3/6 Carnarvon Street, Broome) is the place to go for excellent coffee and great Aussie breakfasts (read: plenty of avocado and the obligatory corn fritter).

 It’s known for its sweet and spicy Chango (that’s chilli and mango) beers but Matso’s Broome Brewery also does delicious bar snacks.
 Try the Slow Death wings (“probably the hottest wings in Australia,” says the menu) if you’re brave.

 There’s plenty of top Asian food in Broome but for a special meal, try The Aarli, with its menu of bold flavours – think crisp fried calamari.

-Earn 100,000 bonus Qantas Points¹ when you apply for a Qantas American Express Ultimate Card, are approved and spend $3,000 on eligible purchases in the first three months.
-New Card Members only.¹ Plus enjoy $450 each year to spend on eligible international or domestic Qantas Flights each year when you book and pay online at American Express Travel.² Find out more at americanexpress.com/au/qantas.
+Earn 55,000 bonus Qantas Points when you apply for a Qantas American Express Ultimate Card, are approved and spend $3,000 on eligible purchases in the first three months.
+New Card Members only.¹ Plus, receive a $450 Qantas Travel Credit to spend on eligible Qantas Flights each year with the Qantas American Express Ultimate Card.² Find out more at americanexpress.com/au/qantas.